ct1/guides/development_django_postgresql.md

     mkdir Dev && cd Dev
     ```

-2. Create virtual environment.

-First install virtual environment for python 3
+2. Create virtual environment (for python 3).
     ```
     sudo apt-get install -y python3-venv
     ```
     Go to Dev
     ```
     cd ~/Dev
     ```
     Replace `projname` with the name of your project
     ```
     mkdir <projname> && cd <projname>
     # instead of 'virtualenv -p python3 env' use: